magento/merchdocs/src/marketing/price-rules-cart.md

 1. Update properties for a rule:

-    - {:.edition-ee}Click **Edit** to display the Rule Information page.
+    - {:.ee-only}Click **Edit** to display the Rule Information page.

-    - {:.edition-ce}Click the rule in the list to display the Rule Information page.
+    - {:.ce-only}Click the rule in the list to display the Rule Information page.

     There you can change the settings for the rule (similar to creating a new rule).